 If you are over 34 when you take out health insurance, you may have to pay extra for your cover.
-It works out at an extra 2% loading on to your premium for each year above 34, up to a maximum of 70%.
+It works out at an extra 2% loading on to your premium for each year (for max 10 years) above 34, and up to a maximum of 70%.

 What do I do next?